 Since then, the majority of his content explores the weird, wacky, and wonderful side of Japan.
-Basically the side that keep you guys interested in this blog, and keeps me extremely interested in writing about it!
+Basically, the side that keeps you guys interested in this blog, and keeps me extremely interested in writing about it!

 In fact, as I write this blog post I’ve already procrastinated for about 40 minutes whilst watching a video of his about spending $1000 on at the worlds largest crane game facility…

 I have a feeling this might be a recurring theme with this article…

 Connor is also a part of a weekly podcast called Trash Taste with ‘Gigguk’ and ‘The Anime Man’, the latter of which we’ll be seeing later on this list!

 Who should watch it: People interested in everyday life in Japan.

 Born and raised in Canada but living in Sendai (North Japan), Sharla documents her daily life in Japan with classic vlog-style videos.

 That’s not to say her channel doesn’t show the weird or ‘unique’ parts of Japan too, but it’s more about living in Japan as a country rather than a cultural oddity that some influencers like to take advantage of.

 It’s a very refreshing view of a country that is ‘exploited’ for its ‘wacky’ side so frequently.